MicrosoftDocs/mesh-docs/mesh/Resources/mesh-known-issues.md

 # Active known issues - Mesh

+## Version 5.2402.0 (March 12, 2024)

+* On starting a broadcast, broadcasters may experience a temporary low framerate.
+(32963)

+* Keys for dropping interactables, like marshmallow sticks in the Lake House, are the middle mouse button (scroll wheel) and space bar.
+This is communicated via a short pop up that users might overlook.
+(32968)

+*
 ## Version 5.2401.0 (February 20, 2024)

 * On starting a broadcast, broadcasters may experience a temporary low framerate.
 (32963)